Hybanos/StackedStats/README.md

 # StackedStats

-Simple client side mods that combines the player statistics of all your accounts on servers.
+Simple client side mod that combines the player statistics of all your accounts on servers.

 # How to use